 While the counselor and the senior class sponsor were responsible for the checklist and the summer student-parent meeting, multiple teachers and leaders throughout the study interviews described a culture of shared leadership and responsibility for students being prepared for education after high school.
 They either talked about their own messages to students or others’ messages and providing students with skills, information, and help completing forms and meeting deadlines.
 A teacher new to the district described his colleagues as long-tenured, quality educators who talked with their students about their futures, “. . .if not daily, then very regularly.”
-He continued, “The groundwork’s been laid a long time ago; there are big expectations for their futures. . .”
-“The traditions are set here.
+He continued, “The groundwork’s been laid a long time ago; there are big expectations for their futures. . .The traditions are set here.
 Students are groomed and raised in ‘that’s how things go.’”

 Several teachers noted that the senior class sponsor worked with students before the senior year to help them explore and consider their interests and options for the future.
 During the senior year, she continued to support them through the final steps and decisions.
 At the back corner of her classroom, was an area devoted to the senior class.
 Each of the seniors’ names was written on a paper airplane and posted on a map of the world representing the senior class theme of “Take Flight.”
 Informal candid photos of the seniors were on another bulletin board with “An Adventure” running across the top edge.
 Above that board, a statement, “If your dreams don’t scare you, they aren’t big enough.”
 On a nearby counter in the same corner of the room, small toys littered the counter, including airplanes, trucks, an airport and runway, and other small manipulative toys.
 A row of children’s books stood with their titles visible: You Are My I Love You, You Are My Wish, You Are My Wonders, Planes, Love You Forever and I Promise I’ll Find You.
 Also posted on the wall was a hanging with pockets for each senior identified; in some of the pockets, small notes and other objects could be seen behind the names.
 The class sponsor explained,

 This area is for the seniors.
 I tell them when they become overwhelmed – and they have a lot to be overwhelmed about – they can come back here and just spend some time playing, or reading, or writing a note to a classmate.
-You would be surprised how many times they take advantage of this area
+You would be surprised how many times they take advantage of this area.

 Teachers described administrators as leading with a vision for students’ postsecondary success and supporting the vision by providing resources and opportunities for teachers’ use in preparing students, as well as being “very hands on” with the students.
 The district’s PK-12 new counselor, at Winding Road for less than a year, noted that the superintendent had been clear about her most important responsibilities when she was hired saying he expected “kids going on to college on some kind of education scholarship and the testing.”